 Exactly like our advice on which shapes of coffee tables and dining tables to choose, square and rectangular mirrors tend to be more formal and create a feeling of grandness by drawing the eye to the lines of the space.
 A rectangular mirror such as our Lexington mirror hung horizontally above a sofa or sideboard for example would accentuate the width of that space.
 Hung vertically above a console table, it would accentuate the height.
 A square mirror creates a sense of neatness.

-Round or oval mirrors are incredibly versatile and will also help soften and balance out an interior that is full of angular lines.
+Modern round or oval mirrors are incredibly versatile and will also help soften and balance out an interior that is full of angular lines.
 Large round mirrors, such as our Madison round mirror, are particularly striking when used to emphasise the symmetry of a space – for example when centred above a console table or when a pair of round mirrors flank a large doorway or a large piece of artwork above a fireplace.
 Oval mirrors and slightly teardrop shaped mirrors, like our Jewel mirror, are elegant and feminine, and the curvaceous shape draws the eye upwards.

 Other non-traditional shapes of mirror are more playful, whimsical and informal.
 A good example is our Lily mirror which is inspired by the organic shape of lily pads.
 The asymmetrical, yet elegant form works well on its own or in a group and feels inherently fun.